Michael A. Taylor Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.20 team ERA ranks 16th across all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.18).

-- The Orioles rank 19th in baseball in home runs surrendered (106 total, 1.2 per game).
+- Orioles pitchers combine to give up 106 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Wells (6-4) gets the starting nod for the Orioles in his 17th start of the season.
-He's put together a 3.19 ERA in 98 2/3 innings pitched, with 99 strikeouts.

-- In his most recent time out on Monday, the right-hander tossed six innings against the New York Yankees, giving up two earned runs while surrendering five hits.
+- His most recent time out came on Tuesday against the New York Yankees, when the righty tossed six innings, surrendering four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.